jonaskello/tslint-immutable/README.md

 This rule checks that the value of an expression is assigned to a variable and thus helps promote side-effect free (pure) functions.

 ### Other rules

-#### import-containment

-ECMAScript modules does not have a concept of a library that can span multiple files and share internal members.
-If you have a set of files that forms an library, and they need to be able to call each other internally without exposing members to other files outside the library set, this rule can be useful.

 #### no-arguments